Robust stabilization of polytopic systems via fast and reliable neural network-based approximations

 \begin{example} Fig.~\ref{fig:th_PWA} shows several numerical examples available in the literature with all models summarized in Tab.~\ref{tab:examples}.
 Specifically, they show the polyhedral partition of each sector in which a control invariant set for a polytopic system as in \eqref{eq:polytopic} can be divided, thus illustrating the result of Theorem~\ref{th:PWA} numerically.
 The partitions are obtained by solving \eqref{eq:online_control_2} with $P = 0$ and are computed via the Multi-Parametric Toolbox \cite{herceg2013multi}.
 For the numerical examples \normaltext{(a)--(e)} we set $\mc{U} = \R$, which results in purely proportional controllers as the matrix $D$ and vector $c$ do not appear in the constraints in \eqref{eq:online_control_2}.
-Finally, note that in both cases the number of polyhedral regions produced by \eqref{eq:online_control_2}, $N^r$, is always greater than the number of facets of the considered control invariant set $\mc{S}$, illustrating that significant memory may be required to store all the involved matrices/vectors for every region. $\square$ \end{example}
+Finally, note that in both cases the number of polyhedral regions produced by \eqref{eq:online_control_2}, $N^r$, is always greater than the number of facets of the considered control invariant set $\mc{S}$, illustrating that significant memory may be required to store all the involved matrices/vectors for every region. $\square$ \end{example} The fact that $x \mapsto \Phi(x)$ as defined in \eqref{eq:online_control_1} (or \eqref{eq:online_control_2}) is Lipschitz continuous was already known from standard results in viability theory \cite[Ch.~5.4]{aubin2012differential}.
+Besides confirming this, Theorem~\ref{th:PWA} also provides a constructive way to find $\mc L_\alpha(\Phi,\mc S)$ as the maximal $\alpha$-norm of the linear gains associated to the $N^r$ polyhedral regions produced by \eqref{eq:online_control_2}, according to~\eqref{eq:Lipschitz_const_PWA}.

-Having establishing that $x \mapsto \Phi(x)$ as defined in \eqref{eq:online_control_1} produces a \gls{PWA} partition of $\mc{S}$, we next ask whether we can develop a technique compatible with the one proposed in \cite{jordan2020exactly} that will also allow us to compute the key quantities characterizing the approximation error $e(\cdot)$ required in \S \ref{subsec:stability}.
+Thus, once established that also the state-to-input mapping in \eqref{eq:online_control_1} determines a continuous \gls{PWA} partition of $\mc{S}$, we next ask whether we can develop a technique compatible with the one proposed in \cite{fischetti2018deep,jordan2020exactly}.
+In fact, from those works we know that both the output and the Lipschitz constant of a \gls{ReLU} network, which we will use to approximate a traditional control law $\Phi(\cdot)$, can themselves be computed through an \gls{MILP}.
+We therefore require a constructive methodology compatible with that in \cite{fischetti2018deep,jordan2020exactly}, which will also allow us to compute the key quantity characterizing the approximation error $e(\cdot)$ derived in \S \ref{subsec:stability}.